 Other questions you may be seeking answers to include, Under what circumstances should I turn off cellular data?
 Why should I should I turn off mobile data when abroad or when travelling internationally?
 We have answers to help you.

+What is mobile data?
 Mobile or cellular data is the Internet service from your network operator or carrier.
 It can be 2G (GPRS and EDGE), 3G (UMTS, WCDMA, HSDPA, HSPA, etc), 4G (LTE), or 5G.
 Mobile data works through your SIM card, so you can use it every where you go, so long as your network operator has service or coverage.

 If you want to use cellular data from your carrier – T-Mobile, Verizon, ATT, or any of the smaller carriers, you need to turn it on on your phone.
 If cellular data is off, even with an active data subscription, you will not be able to use mobile Internet from your carrier on your phone.
 The only reason why cellular data should be off on your cell phone is if you do not want to use your carrier’s data service.

 If you choose not to use cellular data (perhaps you have WiFi access at home and at work), you can simply turn the feature off on your smartphone and not bother with a subscription from your carrier.

 How To Turn Off Mobile Data On Your iPhone